 B. Successful people complain that unsuccessful people are envious.
 Can they be sure, however, that they themselves wouldn’t be envious, if they were unsuccessful?

 C. I recently met a roofer who knelt as he worked, and eventually injured his knees.
 I met a chain-saw operator who was missing several fingers.
 I met a plasterer who injured his shoulder lifting sheets of dry-wall over his head.
 A high percentage of working-people have work-related injuries, perhaps because they do the same job, and stress the same part of their body, day after day.
+Society may benefit from the division of labor, from specialization, but the individual who specializes often pays a price for it.

 E. Since I turned 40, I’ve noticed that my memory has slipped; I have trouble recalling words on the spur-of-the-moment, and often fail to come up with the mot juste.
 This only affects me in everyday speaking, not in writing.
 New research indicates that elevated blood sugar affects blood flow to the brain, and causes memory decline.5 The body’s ability to regulate blood sugar begins to decline around age 40.
 To prevent this decline, experts recommend exercise.